Crypto License in Portugal

 - Application for a license to exchange cryptocurrencies with the Bank of Portugal;

 - Appointment of an anti-money laundering officer and a local director;

 - Opening a settlement account with a Portuguese bank;

 In Portugal, there are no border restrictions or obligations for declaring assets in cryptocurrency.
 There is no separate obligation to report, in the case of payments in cryptocurrency above a certain threshold, except for transactions in which an obligated person subject to the Portuguese AML Act may participate, In such a case, the person concerned would be required to report suspicious transactions or activities regardless of the amount involved.

 Financial institutions are required to assess transfers from and to virtual platforms for trading assets in the light of ML/TF prevention rules.
-They require financial institutions to fulfill a number of responsibilities, including, for example:
+They require financial institutions to fulfil a number of responsibilities, including, for example:

 - Storing of documents concerning customers and transactions;

 - Examining and reporting suspicious transactions;